Naomichi Ueda

 Naomichi Ueda (植田 直通, Ueda Naomichi) is a Japanese professional footballer who plays as a centre-back for J1 League club Kashima Antlers and the Japan national team.

 Club career

 Early career

 Born in Uto, Kumamoto, Japan, Ueda began playing football when he was at third grade elementary school.
-Ueda then attended Uto City Sumiyoshi Junior High School and Kumamoto Prefectural Otsu High School.
+Ueda then attended Uto City Sumiyoshi Junior High School and Kumamoto Prefectural Ohzu High School.
 While at high school, he started in a forward but switched to a centre–back position.
 Ueda was impressed by Manager Kazunori Hiraoka, who described him as "a very rare material in Japan".
 Ueda, himself, spoke out about his development and playing in the centre–back position.
 He also became a captain for Kumamoto Prefectural Otsu High School.

 His performance at high school attracted clubs from J. League clubs, such as, Urawa Red Diamonds, Yokohama F. Marinos, Kawasaki Frontale, FC Tokyo, Nagoya Grampus and Kashima Antlers.
 It was announced on 4 September 2012 that Shoji would be joining Kashima Antlers from 1 January 2013.